 Follow These Wound Care Steps To Prevent Scars

 - Know when to see a doctor.
 Wide-set or deep cuts may need stitches.
-If your wound is deep, painful, or becomes infected, head into our clinic as soon as possible.
+If your wound is deep, painful, or becomes infected, head into an Advanced Urgent Care & Occupational Medicine clinic as soon as possible.
 The key to preventing scars is treating wounds early.
-Our medical team can quickly evaluate and treat your injury to help you heal faster and minimize scarring.
-Make sure to follow your provider’s advice on follow-up care and when to get stitches removed.
+Our medical team can evaluate and treat your injury to help you heal faster, and with less scarring.
+For minimal scarring, make sure to follow your provider’s advice on follow-up care and when to get stitches removed.

 - Keep the wound clean, moist, and covered.
-Wash your wound daily, using water, a soft wash cloth, and mild soap.
+Wash your wound daily, using water, a soft washcloth, and mild soap.
 After cleaning, apply petroleum jelly or Aquaphor, and a fresh bandage.
 This hydrates the wound to promote healing, and also protects it from germs and infection.
-Properly caring for your wound will allow your body to heal with less work and help prevent scarring.
+Properly caring for your wound will allow your body to heal with less work and less scarring.

 - Be patient.
 Wounds take many months to fully heal.
 Don’t rush the process.
-Avoid using hydrogen peroxide (it actually slows tissue growth), never pick scabs, and always wear sunscreen to prevent discoloration and further skin damage.
+Avoid using hydrogen peroxide, as it actually slows tissue growth and healing.
+Never pick scabs.
+And always wear sunscreen to prevent discoloration and further skin damage.
 A simple, natural healing process is your best bet!

 When you need fast treatment for minor cuts and wounds, head into any of Advanced Urgent Care & Occupational Medicine’s clinics across Colorado’s Denver metro area.
 We can evaluate your injury and perform stitches and x-rays with no appointment necessary.
 Click here for a list of our locations and to schedule your visit.